 Giro Cylinder Review

 Cons: Narrow fit, more on the road/gravel side of the spectrum, not waterproof, short cleat range

 Our Analysis and Test Results

 The Cylinder is a purpose-built XC shoe with the performance and features that we have come to expect from Giro at a reasonable price.
 We found the Cylinder works fine with most clipless pedal styles but performs best with small platform pedals or those with no platform.
-We tested the Cylinder on all manner of rides, from quick laps in the backyard to long distance gravel rides to gain an understanding of their key performance characteristics.
+We tested the Cylinder on all manner of rides, from quick laps in the backyard to long-distance gravel rides to gain an understanding of its key performance characteristics.